swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/instructor_discussion_sessions.md

 The agenda should be similar to the following:

-- Welcome, introductions, and reminder of Code of Conduct (5 minutes)
+- Welcome, introductions, and reminder of Code of Conduct (5-10 minutes depending on number of participants)
   - Host introduction
   - Co-host/notetaker introduction
   - Attendee introductions
     - Name, affiliation/position, purpose for attending
-- Report from previous workshops (10 minutes)
+- Report from previous workshops (10-25 minutes: 2-3 minutes per workshop plus about 5-10 minutes for questions)
   - Share some significant accomplishments and obstacles.
   - Any changes or additions to lesson material?
 - Preparing for upcoming workshops (10 minutes)
   - Specific questions about teaching and/or lessons?
   - How are instructors sharing roles/responsibilities?
 Is there a designated "lead instructor" or will you act as co-instructors?
-- Preparing for instructor training checkout (5 minutes)
-  - Questions about checkout procedure, lessons, or workshop organization?
-  - Have you asked a question here yet?
-- Breakout Rooms (15 minutes)
+- Discussion Questions [Use Zoom Breakout Rooms for large groups] (15 minutes)
   - Hosts: Choose 1-3 of these questions, or add your own.
   - What additional resources would be useful to you in teaching or preparing for a workshop?
   - Do you find the instructor notes helpful?
 How do you use them?
 How could they be more useful?
   - What are you most excited about for teaching with The Carpentries?
+- Preparing for instructor training checkout (2 minutes)
+  - Questions about checkout procedure, lessons, or workshop organization?
+  - Have you asked a question here yet?
-- Closing (Main Room) (10 minutes)
+- Closing (Main Room) (3 minutes)
   - Reports from breakout rooms
   - Q&A
   - Reminders to discussion session participants